-EndNote is a citation management software developed by Thomson-Reuters and site licensed through Drexel University's IRT group.
+EndNote is a citation management software developed by Clarivate and site-licensed through Drexel University IT.
 With EndNote you can...

-You have several options: EndNote Desktop OR EndNote Web OR BOTH!
+You have several options: EndNote Desktop OR EndNote Online OR BOTH!

-If you have never used a citation management solution before, Drexel Libraries recommends using EndNote Web to get started.
+If you have never used a citation management solution before, Drexel Libraries recommends using EndNote Online to get started.

 Users prepared to install the EndNote desktop software will enjoy addtional features of the desktop software, such as automatic downloading of full-text and more collaborative options.
 A few additional setup steps are required to get the most out of the desktop version, as described elsewhere on this page.

-The option to have both an EndNote Web account and an EndNote desktop installation permits the widest number of options for users who want to synchronize their citations between versions.
+The option to have both an EndNote Online account and an EndNote desktop installation permits the widest number of options for users who want to synchronize their citations between versions.

 When you use EndNote to insert citations into your paper, you see the text of the citations and the reference list – if you print the paper out, that’s exactly what you get.
 But those citations actually include coding that links to your EndNote library.
 If you send someone a digital copy of your paper (such as when you submit it via TurnItIn), that coding is going to make your citations appear as gibberish.

 So there’s another step that you need to take when you’ve finished your paper –